alex-h-stone/spring-boot-microservice-reference/README.md

 #### Java Request Validation

-See `PetValidator` and the integration test `shouldReturnErrorWhenCallingGetPetEndpointWithInvalidIdFailingValidation`
+See [PetIdValidator.java](src%2Fmain%2Fjava%2Fcom%2Fcgi%2Fexample%2Fpetstore%2Fcontroller%2Fvalidation%2FPetIdValidator.java) and the integration test
+`should_ReturnError_When_CallingGetPetEndpointWithInvalidIdFailingValidation`
 for details of how to write custom request validation logic.

 Wherever possible, request validation logic should be defined in the OpenAPI definition e.g. [pet-store-api.yaml](src%2Fmain%2Fresources%2Fopenapi%2Fpet-store-api.yaml)